List of New Hampshire historical markers (26–50): . Hannah Dustin 1657–1737

 "Famous symbol of frontier heroism.
 A victim of an Indian raid in 1697, on Haverhill, Massachusetts, whence she had been taken to a camp site on the nearby island in the river.
 After killing and later scalping ten Indians, she and two other captives, Mary Neff and Samuel Lennardson, escaped down the river to safety."

+Note: this marker was erected in 1967.